home-assistant/home-assistant.io/source/_integrations/mill.markdown

 {% include integrations/config_flow.md %}

 You can configure it for cloud access or local access.
-Local ascces requires Generation 3 heaters (Sold from Autumn 2021)
+Local access requires Generation 3 heaters (Sold from Autumn 2021)

 ## Integration services